uccser/cs-field-guide/csfieldguide/chapters/content/en/formal-languages/sections/regular-expressions.md

 Click here for another challenge: you should try to write a short regular expression to match the first two words, but not the last three:

-{interactive name="regular-expression-search" type="whole-page" text="Regular Expression Search - Exercise 2" parameters="text=meeeeeeeow%0Ameoooooooooooow%0A%0Awoof%0Amew%0Acluck"}
+{interactive slug="regular-expression-search" type="whole-page" text="Regular Expression Search - Exercise 2" parameters="text=meeeeeeeow%0Ameoooooooooooow%0A%0Awoof%0Amew%0Acluck"}

 {panel type="teacher-note"}